PsychoFrettchen/TokenizationService/README.md

 The service integrates with Vault for key management and supports tenant-aware key rotation and deterministic field-level key derivation.

-The service is based on `netstandard 2.0` to compatible with a majority of versions used in legacy environments.
+The service is based on `netstandard 2.0` to be compatible with a majority of versions used in legacy environments.

 ---